NGS300/FNF-NGS_Engine/README.md

 First Step - Download Haxe Items
 1. [Install Haxe 4.1.5](https://haxe.org/download/version/4.1.5/) (Download 4.1.5, I haven't tested if the latest version works)
 2. [Install HaxeFlixel](https://haxeflixel.com/documentation/install-haxeflixel/) after downloading Haxe
-3. haxelib install newgrounds
+3. Run `haxelib install newgrounds` to Install Newgrounds.
-4. Download [git-scm](https://git-scm.com/downloads) For Use Git Links
+4. Run `haxelib install hxCodec` to Install HXCodec.
-5. Run `haxelib git polymod https://github.com/larsiusprime/polymod.git` to Install Polymod.
+5. Download [git-scm](https://git-scm.com/downloads) For Use Git Links
-6. Run `haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc` to Install Discord RPC.
+6. Run `haxelib git polymod https://github.com/larsiusprime/polymod.git` to Install Polymod.
-7. Run `haxelib git hxCodec https://github.com/polybiusproxy/hxCodec.git` to Install HXCodec.
+7. Run `haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc` to Install Discord RPC.
 ### Compiling game API
 Second Step - Download API or Addons (I don't know the name of it ;-;) To run it from your desktop (Windows, Mac, Linux) it can be a bit more involved.
 For Linux, you only need to open a terminal in the project directory and run `lime test linux -debug` and then run the executable file in export/release/linux/bin.
 For Windows, you need to install Visual Studio Community 2019.
 While installing VSC, don't click on any of the options to install workloads.
 Instead, go to the individual components tab and choose the following: